testomatio/reporter/docs/frameworks.md

 }
 ```

-Run the following command from you project folder:
+Run the following command from your project folder:

 ```bash
 TESTOMATIO={API_KEY} npx codeceptjs run